KSnow12/lexlucid/README.md

 2. Go to your Chrome's extensions page: `chrome://extensions`.
 3. Check on the `Developer Mode` checkbox if it isn't checked.
 4. Click on the `Load unpacked extension..` button
-5. Select the folder of the extension: `public/extension`
+5. Select the folder of the extension: `public/extension`.
 6. That's it!
-You will in the icon on your chrome.
+You will have the icon on your chrome toolbar.

 ### Updating the extension